Anker Soundcore Liberty 3 Pro Truly Wireless Headphones Review

 Anker Soundcore Liberty 4 NC Truly Wireless

 The Anker Soundcore Liberty 4 NC Truly Wireless are slightly better earbuds than the Anker Soundcore Liberty 3 Pro Truly Wireless.
 The Liberty 4 NC last longer on a single charge and have more extra charges in their carrying case compared to the Liberty 3 Pro.
-While both earbuds have an in-app EQ that allows for sound customization, the Liberty 4 NC's default sound is more neutral and better at representing vocals and instruments accurately.
-The Liberty 3 Pro also aren't compatible with the Anker Soundcore app's 3D Surround Sound feature, which creates a virtual soundstage for improved immersion.
+Both earbuds have an in-app EQ that allows for sound customization.
+The Liberty 3 Pro aren't compatible with the Anker Soundcore app's 3D Surround Sound feature, which creates a virtual soundstage for improved immersion.
 That said, the Liberty 3 Pro are more stable and come with a selection of swappable silicone fins to help you find the best possible fit.
-They also have better overall noise isolation.

 Anker Soundcore Space A40 Truly Wireless